 Monday, February 24, 2020 4 – 5 PM Husky Union Building (HUB) Room 332 UW Seattle Campus

 International graduate students (master’s and doctoral) are invited to join Core Programs for a hands-on workshop to start your career exploration.
 This tailored workshop will present an overview of career exploration strategies on the topics of networking, informational interviews, LinkedIn profile, and job search as an international graduate student.

 Registration: Summer 2020 Study Abroad – Human-Centered Design in London

 WHEN: Aug.
 22 – Sept.
 12, 2020 CREDITS: 5 TUITION: $4,250 financial aid and scholarships available APPLICATION DEADLINE: Feb.
 15, 2020

 Explore critical practice rooted in London’s vibrant Design culture!

 Join Human Centered Design & Engineering faculty members Drs.
 Brock Craft and Tyler Fox on an international exploration of Experience Design.
 London is a globally significant crossroads for creative cultures of all kinds, and has a thriving Design and UX scene.
 The city presents opportunities for developing a deeper understanding of how to engineer interactions and experiences.
 The program is designed for students who are eager to explore experience design in the diverse and rich context that is London.

 Fellowship: Spring Data Science Fellowship Opportunity

-Deadline: Early Applications due by January 30, 2020
+Deadline: Applications due by February 11, 2020

 The Data Incubator is an intensive 8 week fellowship that prepares masters students, PhD students, and postdocs in STEM and social science fields seeking industry careers as data scientists.
 The program is free for Fellows and supported by sponsorships from hundreds of employers across multiple industries.
 In response to the overwhelming interest in the earlier sessions, they will be holding another fellowship.